burke/zeus/README.md

 * OS X 10.7+ *OR* Linux 2.6.13+
 * Rails 3.x
-* Ruby 1.9.3+ with backported GC from Ruby 2.0 *OR* Rubinius
+* Ruby 1.9.3+ with backported GC from Ruby 2.0 *OR* Ruby 2.0 *OR* Rubinius

-You can install the GC-patched ruby from [this gist for rbenv](https://gist.github.com/1688857) or [this gist for RVM](https://gist.github.com/4136373).
+You can install the GC-patched Ruby 1.9.3+ from [this gist for rbenv](https://gist.github.com/1688857) or [this gist for RVM](https://gist.github.com/4136373).
 This is not actually 100% necessary, especially if you have a lot of memory.
 Feel free to give it a shot first without, but if you're suddenly out of RAM, switching to the GC-patched ruby will fix it.

 *Please note*: Zeus requires your project to be running on a file system that supports FSEvents or inotify.